rizac/sdaas/README.md

 ## Installation

-Always work within a virtual environment:
+Always work within a virtual environment.
+Assuming you are on a terminal, in the directory where you cloned this repository,

-To create a virtual environment (once):
+1. create a virtual environment (once):

 ```bash
 python -m venv .env
 ```

-To activate it (every time you use this program, including also before installing it, see below):
+2. activate it (every time you use this program, including also before installing it, see below):
 ```bash
 source .env/bin/activate
 ```